joomla/Manual/docs/using-core-functions/dashboard.md

 Your dashboard is empty and waits for modules to be filled in.
 If you want to add your submenu, you have to
 - add a folder presets to your component
-- write a preset for your module
+- create a preset for your module
 - add the presets folder to your .xml file
 - expand your install script